"Brazil, here I come ... Thanksss, amigo"

 This could have been a Hair-Thickening Charm, cast unconsciously by Harry in his worry about facing school the next day.

 ...the smaller it seemed to become, until finally it might have fitted a hand puppet, but certainly wouldn't fit Harry.

-This is Reducio, which Harry will see used a little over 3 years from now on a spider that has just had a very rough experience in Defence Against the Dark Arts.
+This is Reducio, which Harry will see used a little over three years from now on a spider that has just had a very rough experience in Defence Against the Dark Arts class.

 On the other hand, he'd gotten into terrible trouble for being found on the roof of the school kitchens.
 Dudley's gang had been chasing him as usual when, as much to Harry's surprise as anyone else's, there he was sitting on the chimney.

 This one's interesting, since it could have been one of two spells.
 Since Harry was on the ground one minute and the chimney the next, it sounds as though he must have Apparated, something he can't even get a license to do until he's 17.
 On the other hand, he thinks the wind might have caught him in mid-jump, so perhaps he only levitated himself.